marinebon/condition-reports/README.md

 Every link below is powered by the jekyll stack.
 All demonstrated functionality should be reproducible.
-A few groups below are included to demonstrate different aspects of the stack.
+A www groups below are included to demonstrate different aspects of the stack.

 overall website design:
 * [feeling responsive](https://github.com/Phlow/feeling-responsive)